HatsuSixty/old-site/content/_index.md

 # Home Page

+hi this is my old website pls access the new one at <https://hatsusixty.in>.

+---

+## old content:

 Hello people!
 This is my website.
 Here I plan to keep information that I find relevant and don't want to lose, as well as some pages about projects of mine.

 ## Social Media